 In Years 5 and 6 pupils extend their knowledge of the number system and place value to include larger integers.
 They develop their ability to solve problems and reason about increasingly complex mathematical problems, requiring efficient written and mental calculation skills.
 Algebra is introduced as a means of solving a variety of problems.
 Shapes are classified with increasingly complex geometric properties, and the necessary vocabulary to do this is developed.
 Pupils become fluent in written methods of calculation and in working with fractions, decimals and percentages.

 The overarching aim for children within the English National Curriculum is to be able to speak and write fluently so that they can communicate their ideas and emotions to others, and through their reading and listening, others can communicate with them.
 The curriculum promotes high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and develops their love of literature through widespread reading for enjoyment.
-In Key Stage 1 we use the Letters and Sounds scheme for the teaching of Phonics.
+In Key Stage 1 we use the Floppy Phonics scheme for the teaching of Phonics.

 The English curriculum is split into three areas: